sieve-project/sieve/docs/demo.md

 <img src="time-travel.png" width="80%">

-1. In a HA kubernetes cluster, the controller is connecting to apiserver1.
+1. In a HA kubernetes cluster, the controller is connected to apiserver1.
 Initially each apiserver is updated with the current cluster state `S1`, and the controller performs reconciliation according to the state read from apiserver1.

-2. Now apiserver2's locally cached status gets updated by etcd to `S2`, while apiserver2's does not get updated in time and still holds the stale state `S1` (due to various reasons like apiserver2 being slow, experiencing a network disruption or temporary resouce contention).
+2. Now apiserver2's locally cached status gets updated by etcd to `S2`, while apiserver2's does not get updated in time and still holds the stale state `S1` (due to various reasons like apiserver2 being slow, experiencing a network disruption or temporary resource contention).

 3. The controller restarts after experiencing a node failure and connects to apiserver2.
 The controller reads stale `S1` and performs reconciliation accordingly.
 The reconciliation triggered by reading `S1` again may lead to some unexpected behavior and cause failures like data loss or service unavailability.